ultimate271/notes/sanderson/mistbornTFE02.07.md

 Alone in the most densely populated, overcrowded city in all of the Final Empire.

+#### Kelsier informs Vin that nobles will tend to ignore the Mistborn
 Kelsier continued to walk, the spring in his step incongruent with the dark gloom.